ImagingDataCommons/highdicom/docs/sr.rst

-The DICOM standard defines a large number of Structured Reporting templates, which are essentially sets of constraints on the pattern of Content Items intended for a particular purpose.
+The DICOM standard defines a large number of Structured Reporting templates, which are essentially sets of constraints on the pattern of Content Items within a report.
+Each template is intended for a particular purpose.

 *Highdicom* currently implements only the TID1500 "Measurement Report" template and its many sub-templates.
 This template is highly flexible and provides a